-For me it started in my early forties, suddenly I would wake up in the middle of the night, couldn’t fall back asleep, and started thinking.
-Out of everyone this was happening to me, even though I was the one at home who slept the best out of all of us.
-I could sleep anywhere and at any time.
-To suddenly not be able to do that anymore was and is a heavy burden.
-All of a sudden, what I always took for granted became an issue.
+For me it started in my early forties, all of a sudden I was waking up at night and couldn’t get back to sleep, but started brooding.
+And this to me, where I was the one at home who had the best sleep of all of us.
+I could always sleep anywhere.
+To suddenly no longer be able to do that was and is a real burden.
+All of a sudden, what had always been a matter of course became an issue.
 And that was annoying.
-In the past, I had never thought about mattress quality or room climate.
-Nor did I know that I needed daylight to sleep better at night.
+In the past, I had never thought about mattresses or room climate.
+I also didn’t know that I needed daylight to sleep better at night.
 I didn’t know anything about good sleep.
-And I didn’t know that the dwindling hormones during perimenopause could also torpedo our sleeping needs.
-But let’s just start from the beginning:
+And I didn’t realize that dwindling hormones during perimenopause could torpedo our sleep needs either.
+But let’s cut to the chase:

-- Melatonin, the “sleep hormone”, determines our day/night cycle in a very decisive way.
+1- Melatonin, the “sleep hormone”, decisively determines our day-night rhythm.
 It regulates our sleep.
 As soon as our retina stops receiving light impulses in the evening, the pineal gland releases melatonin.
-In the morning, when the light comes back in, the melatonin concentration drops back to daytime level.
+In the morning, when the light comes on, the melatonin level drops back to the daytime level.
 In addition, altered estrogen and progesterone levels can affect our melatonin levels.

-– Are you still exposed to artificial light in the evening before going to bed (e.g. screen, mobile phone)?
-This can affect the release of melatonin and therefore your sleep.
+– Are you still exposed to artificial light (e.g. screen, cell phone) in the evening before going to bed?
+This can affect the release of melatonin and thus your sleep.

-– How much time do you spend outside in normal daylight on a normal day?
-If we spend most of our time indoors, e.g. getting into the car from the house, driving into the underground car park and from there to the office and back the same way in the evening, this can also affect our melatonin production because we were not exposed to ‘normal’ daylight.
+– How much do you spend outside in normal daylight on a normal day?
+If we spend most of our time indoors, e.g. getting into the car from the house, then driving to the underground car park and going to the office from there and making the same trip back in the evening, then this can also affect our melatonin production because we have not been exposed to ‘normal’ daylight

-- Progesterone is the hormone that calms and relaxes us.
-In perimenopause, the first thing that happens is that the release of progesterone decreases.
-The age-related progesterone deficiency during perimenopause can manifest itself in restlessness, irritability, anxiety and sleep disorders.
-This also includes the tendency to wake up frequently during the night.
-Progesterone is the hormone which is mainly effective in the second half of the cycle and during pregnancy.
-It stimulates growth of the uterine lining and prepares it for the embedding of the fertilized egg.
-If the egg is fertilized, progesterone prevents further follicle maturation.
-Progesterone has a relaxing effect, because it increases the production of GABA.
-This is a messenger substance in our brain that supports sleep.
-If less progesterone is released, less GABA is also released, which can then lead to sleep disorders.
+2- Progesterone, is the hormone that calms and relaxes us.
+During perimenopause, the first thing that decreases is progesterone secretion.
+Such an age-related progesterone deficiency during perimenopause can be manifested by restlessness, irritability, anxiety and sleep disturbances.
+This includes a tendency to wake up frequently.
+Progesterone is the hormone that acts mainly in the second half of the cycle and during pregnancy.
+It stimulates the growth of the uterine lining and it then prepares it for the implantation of the fertilized egg.
+If fertilization of the egg occurs, progesterone prevents further follicle maturation.
+Progesterone has a relaxing effect because it increases the production of GABA.
+This is a neurotransmitter, in our brain, that supports sleep.
+If less progesterone is released, less GABA is also released, which can then lead to sleep disturbances.

-- At the same time, stress can cause less progesterone to reach the cells.
+3- At the same time, stress can cause less progesterone to reach the cells.
 The “stress hormone” cortisol is responsible for this.
 When we suffer from chronic stress, our body uses up cortisol faster than it can produce it.
-In order to cover the need nevertheless, our body uses pregnenolone.
-Pregnenolone is the pre-hormone of progesterone and progesterone is the pre-hormone of cortisol.
-Thus, cortisol is produced at the expense of our progesterone supply.
-As if that were enough, cortisol can additionally block our progesterone receptors.
-This means that although progesterone is present in the bloodstream, it does not enter the cell nucleus and therefore cannot act accordingly.
-The consequence is that our stress tolerance decreases, and we cannot relax and feel rushed.
+To meet the demand anyway, it goes to pregnenolone.
+Pregnenolone is the prehormone of progesterone and progesterone is the prehormone of cortisol.
+So cortisol is made at the expense of our progesterone supply.
+And if that’s not enough on its own, cortisol can also additionally block our progesterone receptors.
+Meaning, although progesterone is present in the blood, it does not reach the nucleus and thus cannot act accordingly.
+As a result, our stress tolerance decreases and we don’t calm down and feel rushed.

-- Do you often feel rushed and stressed and do you have trouble falling asleep and sleeping through the night?
-This could be related to cortisol.
-In chronic stress, our daily profile shows low cortisol levels in the morning and high cortisol levels in the evening.
-We wake up exhausted and tired and still cannot fall asleep easily in the evening.
-If you want to know exactly whether this is the case, we recommend a Cortisol Test (affiliate link)
+Do you often feel rushed and stressed and have trouble falling asleep or sleeping through the night?
+Then this may also be related to cortisol.
+With chronic stress, we have low cortisol levels in the morning and high cortisol levels in the evening in our daily profile.
+We wake up tired and sleepless and still can’t fall asleep well in the evening.
+For those who would like to know exactly whether this is the case, a cortisol test*partner link is recommended.

-- If the thyroid gland is underactive, less thyroid hormones are produced.
-These hormones, however, are important because a corresponding amount of thyroid hormones is needed to produce progesterone.
-This is because progesterone is made from pregnenolone, which is made from cholesterol, for which our thyroid hormones are responsible.
-If our thyroid gland is already at its limit, this also affects our progesterone levels.
+4- If the thyroid gland is underactive, fewer thyroid hormones are produced.
+These are important, however, because a corresponding amount of thyroid hormones is needed to produce progesterone.
+This is because progesterone is formed from pregnenolone and pregnenolone is in turn formed from cholesterol and our thyroid hormones are responsible for this.
+If our thyroid is already at its limit, this will also affect our progesterone levels.

-- And last but not least: low testosterone levels can also have a negative effect on the length and quality of sleep in women.
+5- And last but not least: low testosterone levels can also have a negative effect on sleep duration and quality in women.

-So, this is where a lot of hormonal effects on sleep add up.
+So there’s quite a bit of hormonal effect on sleep.
 It is rarely monocausal.
-Usually, it is several things adding up.
+Most of the time, several things come together.
 What about your sleep?
-What do you do to fall asleep more easily or sleep better through the night?
+What do you do to fall asleep or sleep through the night better?
 What have you already tried and what would you recommend?
-Write a comment and we will get back to you.
+Write as a comment and we will get back to you.